telerik/blazor-docs/components/splitbutton/overview.md

 ## SplitButton Reference and Methods

 The SplitButton exposes a `FocusAsync` method to focus it programmatically.
 To use it, define a reference to the component instance with the `@ref` attribute.
+Be aware of the Blazor life cycle if you want to [focus the component on page load]({%slug inputs-kb-focus%}#notes).

 >caption Get a reference to the SplitButton and execute methods